- GDP (PPP):

 - 0.5% 5-year compound annual growth

 - $64,673 per capita

 - FDI Inflow:

-Brunei, two small disconnected enclaves surrounded by the Malaysian state of Sarawak, lies on the northern coast of Borneo.
+Brunei, two enclaves surrounded by the Malaysian state of Sarawak, lies on the northern coast of Borneo.
 The sultan serves as his own prime minister, minister of defense, foreign minister, and minister of finance.
 He is advised by several councils, including a Legislative Council and Privy Council.
 The sultan’s 2019 decision to implement certain provisions of Sharia (Islamic) law was met with international condemnation.
-Oil and gas account for over half of GDP and 90 percent of government revenues.
-However, it generates only a small fraction of employment, and most of the population works directly for the government.
+Oil and gas account for over half of GDP, 90 percent of government revenue, and 95 percent of exports but generate only a small fraction of employment.
+Most of the population works directly for the government.
 In 2016, as oil prices declined, Brunei’s economy slowed substantially and reported negative growth rates.
 Brunei has extremely low manufacturing capacity and imports most of its manufactured goods and food.

 Although property registration has improved, protections for private property are not strong.
 Only citizens may purchase land.
 The constitution does not provide for an independent judiciary, but the court system operates without government interference in practice.
 Brunei is one of the world’s last remaining autocracies, and the sultan wields nearly absolute power.
 The level and extent of corruption are relatively low.

 Brunei has no personal income tax.
 The top corporate tax rate is 18.5 percent for most companies and 55 percent for oil and gas companies.
 The overall tax burden equals 20.6 percent of total domestic income.
 Government spending has amounted to 32.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 8.2 percent of GDP.
 Public debt is equivalent to 2.5 percent of GDP.